Patient Profiles

 Later, as menopause approached, she and Dr. Pope continued to watch and discuss the slow start of some typical perimenopausal symptoms she started experiencing and tried some lifestyle modifications for treatment.

 After trying lifestyle modifications, Donna continued experiencing worsening menopausal symptoms and decided she needed some additional help.
-Together they reviewed various options of treatment, and Dr. Pop determined that Donna was a candidate for hormone replacement therapy in the form of an estrogen transdermal (skin) patch that she would apply once a week.
+Together they reviewed various options of treatment, and Dr. Pope determined that Donna was a candidate for hormone replacement therapy in the form of an estrogen transdermal (skin) patch that she would apply once a week.

 Once she put on the patch, Donna saw her symptoms disappear.
 She could sleep again and lost the extra weight.
 Her energy and good cheer returned.